 The beauty of this marinade is that you can make a ton of customizations to it.
 Want to go more Asian?
 Add 2 teaspoons of soy sauce, a tablespoon of minced ginger and a teaspoon of sesame oil.
 If you have sesame seeds, add a teaspoon of those, too.
 A teaspoon of miso paste works great in this, too (although you’ll want to omit the salt if you add miso)

-Don’t have balsamic vinegar?
-Try red wine. rice or white balsamic vinegar, for a lighter flavor.
+If you don’t have balsamic, sub in dry red wine vinegar, or rice or white balsamic vinegar, for a lighter flavor.

 Want to kick the heat up a bit?
-Add a bit of sriracha, crushed red pepper flakes or hot chile paste to taste.
+Add a bit of sriracha, crushed red pepper flakes or hot chili paste to taste.

 Got some fresh limes, lemons or oranges?
 Add a tablespoon of fresh citrus juice to really brighten this up.